-Your air conditioning system is plugging away through another Miami summer and suddenly the cold air stops coming out.
-You call an A/C system expert to come over and inspect your system and before it’s over you’re going to have to pay a steep price for the repair.
+Your air conditioning system is plugging away through another Miami summer and suddenly your cold air stops blowing.
+You call an A/C system professional to come out to inspect your system and before it’s over you’re going to have to pay a chuck of change for the repair.
 So at what point should you call it a day and just change out your current AC equipment?

-Obviously the older the system the more it’s likely to fail and lose efficiency.
-Air conditioners over nine years old are actually much less efficient than the more recent energy-efficient models available today.
-Additionally, if your equipment is more than 14 years old, you are probably going to invest more money over time to keep it running than if you just invested in a new, energy-efficient A/C system.
+Obviously the older the system the more it’s likely to malfunction and lose efficiency.
+Air conditioning systems over eight years old are actually much less efficient than the new energy-efficient systems available today.
+Additionally, if your equipment is more than 14 years old, you are probably going to put in more money over time to keep it running than if you just invested in a new, energy-efficient A/C system.

-To continue with the above statement, ultimately it’s going to begin costing more to invest in new parts and fix issues than it would to just buy a new air conditioning system.
-Another issue to keep in mind is R-22, the usual refrigerant for old A/C equipment, is being withdrawn from the market for the safety of the environment.
-If your air conditioner was manufactured before 2010, you will probably see a large increase in the fee for your refrigerant until you replace your equipment.
+To piggyback on the above statement, ultimately it’s going to begin costing more to replace parts and repair issues than it would to just buy a new air conditioning system.
+Another issue to keep in mind is R-22, the usual refrigerant for old air conditioning equipment, is being withdrawn from the market for the safety of the environment.
+If your air conditioner was manufactured before 2010, you will most likely see a large increase in the fee for your refrigerant until you replace your equipment.

-Science is always advancing and with that comes more energy-efficient air conditioners.
-Systems now tend to cost less to run because they are capable of cooling the home more efficiently, lowering your cooling bills – and who doesn’t like that?
+Science is constantly advancing and with that comes more energy-efficient air conditioners.
+Systems now tend to cost less to run because they are capable of cooling the home more efficiently, saving you money on your energy bills – and who doesn’t like that?

 To set-up your no-charge in-home estimate to upgrade your current inefficient A/C equipment, call Service Experts Heating & Air Conditioning at 305-440-1505.
-We will visit your home, inspect your current air conditioning system, and review all of your options with you so you can make the best selection for your home.
-For further information about if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+We will come over, inspect your current air conditioning system, and review all of your options with you so you can make the best selection for your home.
+For further information on if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.